Combating child labour - PakObserver

 Combating child labour

-I would like to draw the attention of the authorities concerned towards the problem of child labour in Pakistan.
-Child labour in the country is growing by the day, so much so that the number of child labourers cannot even be estimated accurately.
+I would like to draw attention of the authorities concerned towards problem of child labour in Pakistan.
+Child labour in country is increasing by day, so much so that the number of child labourers cannot even be estimated accurately.